 The Beaches and beyond

 Pack sun tan lotion, a bathing suit, bug repellant (always good to have on hand) possibly some hiking shoes and long light pants (lightweight – the ones where the legs zipper off are great), and a camera or binoculars.
-There is a cooler at the house so you can pack a lunch or just a cooler filled with drinks and heavenly cut fruit.
+There is a cooler at the house so you can pack a lunch or drinks.
+We also have beach chairs, located in the kitchen closet, for your convenience.
+Beach towels are located in the master bedroom.

 We have a few suggested spots you may want to stop at before settling down on a beach.